Link Search Menu Expand Document

 Identity Mapping

-Use the IdentityMapper class to manage the mappings of the class property as an identity.
+Use the IdentityMapper class to map a class property as an identity.

 IdentityMapper.Add<Customer>(e => e.Id);